Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Introduction

-\begin{remark} Assuming that the spectral conditions of the Grillakis-Shatah-Strauss theory are verified, we observe numerically (see Figure \ref{fig:figure5}) that, near $p=6$, the curve $\lambda\mapsto\|u^\lambda\|_{L^2}$ is not monotone.
+\begin{remark} Assuming that the spectral conditions of the Grillakis-Shatah-Strauss theory are verified, we observe numerically (see Figure \ref{fig:figure5}) that, near $p=6$, the curve $\lambda\mapsto\|u^\lambda\|_{L^2}^{2}$ is not monotone.
 As a consequence, we conjecture the existence of both stable and unstable action ground states near the $L^2$-critical case.
-In this way, the restriction on $\lambda$ in Theorem \ref{Theo3.MAin} appear to optimal. \end{remark}
+In this way, the restriction on $\lambda$ in Theorem \ref{Theo3.MAin} appears to be optimal. \end{remark}

 10pt The paper is organized as follows.
 In Section \ref{sec:characterization}, we provide an exhaustive description of all positive solutions of \eqref{starionaryNLS}.
 In Section \ref{sec:groundStates1}, we discuss the existence and uniqueness of action ground states.
 The connection between energy and action ground states is carried out in Section \ref{sec:groundStates2}.
-Section \ref{sec:groundStates3} contains numerical simulations which support the conjecture that energy ground states are unique for every mass.
+In section \ref{sec:groundStates3} we prove the non uniqueness of energy ground states for $p\sim 6^-$ and present some numerical simulations which support the energy ground state uniqueness conjecture for $p\sim 2^+$.
 Finally, the orbital instability result is proven in Section \ref{sec:instability}.